OpenEnergyDashboard/DesignDocs/uiTesting/UITesting.md

  -->
 https://github.com/user-attachments/assets/34ff6fc7-c30d-4709-b3c9-6d6a0d265344

-Note: Ensure docker application is running and after running the command 'docker compose --profile ui-testing up' the docker image and container both show up.
+Note: Ensure docker application is running and after running the command ``docker compose --profile ui-testing up`` with the docker container running for cypress, database & web.

 ### Running test

 https://github.com/user-attachments/assets/3d95de2e-ceb6-41d7-b711-bca61b0be840

-Command to run test: 'npx cypress run'
-To find more cypress commands related to running cypress.
+Command to run test: ``npx cypress run`` which should be done inside a shell of the oed **cypress** Docker container that is probably named cypress/included (see [getting started](https://openenergydashboard.org/developer/gettingStarted/) in the section "Using an OED Docker terminal").

 ## Testing Strategy